pab2163/fmri_class/README.md

-# fmri_class
+# Fundamentals of Human Brain Imaging: From Theory to Practice
-Repo for the Course Fundamentals of Human Brain Imaging: From Theory to Practice
+Repo for course assignments, practicals, and resources